A fusion learning method to subgroup analysis of Alzheimer's disease: Simulation studies

-where $\boldsymbol{B}_k(t)$ is the B-spline basis vector of this subgroup, $\hat{\boldsymbol{\gamma}}_{(k)}$ is the corresponding estimated B-spline coefficient after refitting model (\ref{mamodel}) and $\left \{ t_1, \cdots, t_H\right \}$ is a time sequence chosen on $[0, 1.2]$.
 For oracle (Oracle) method, we use the true group membership to calculate RMSE.
 As shown in Table \ref{k=2rmse}, the RMSE values under different model selection criteria (BIC, CH) and $\left \{n, \ T \right \}$ setups are comparable to those of the oracle ones for almost all cases.

 Lastly, the estimated nonparametric curves $\hat{\alpha}_k(t)$ (blue, red lines) and true curves ${\alpha}_k(t)$ (black line) of the two subgroups for balanced data among the 100 replications are plotted in Figure \ref{fitcurve}.
-Notice that we only plot the replications when the estimated number of subgroups equals the true number of subgroups $(\hat{K}=2)$.
-On each row, from left to right, it represents the close, middle, and far cases with same setting of $\left \{n, \ T \right \}$ respectively.
+Notice that we only plot the replications when the estimated number of subgroups equals the true number of subgroups.
+On each row, from left to right, it represents the Close, Middle, and Far cases with same setting of $\left \{n, \ T \right \}$ respectively.
 Then either $n$ or $T$ is increased compared to the first row.
 Given each column, it is obvious that the bands consisting by red or blue lines becomes narrower as $T$ or $n$ increases.
 Besides, no matter for which setups of $\left\{ n, \ T\right\}$, the estimated curves are very close to the true ones for all distance cases.
-In a word, simulation results confirm that our proposed approach performs very well on clustering the heterogeneous trajectories.